The views expressed by the host on this program, now documented to be almost always right, 99.7% of the time, nobody even close.

 We finally have a president who is willing to admit to the world our atrocities, our unfairness, and how we've overstepped, and how it's time that we were called on the carpet for it.

-That's this to them may not be to you, but to them, to the media, to the American left, this is guts.
+That's this to them, may not be to you, but to them, to the media, to the American left, this is guts.

 This is courage.

-The courage to criticize your own country publicly like this.
+The courage to criticize your own country.

-That's exactly what's called for back.
+That's exactly what's called for.

-Great to have you with us.
+Great to have you with us, Rush Limbaugh.

-Rush Limbaugh, talent on loan from God.
+Talent on loan from God.

 Meeting and surpassing all audience expectations on a daily basis.

-Um interesting story here from the Chicago Tribune.
+Interesting story here from the Chicago Tribune.

-Caterpillar incorporated.
+Caterpillar Incorporated.

 Remember Caterpillar?